mesonbuild/meson/docs/markdown/Reference-manual.md

 targets.
 The difference is that file objects remember the subdirectory they were defined in and can be used anywhere in the source tree.
 Keyword arguments are the following:
-- `lang` (since 0.50.0) explicitly specify the language of the sources contained in the list which will be used to select the appropriate compiler by meson.
+- `lang` (since 0.50.0) override meson's automatic language detection based on file extension.
+This setting is useful for cases where viewing the extension in a case-insensitive manner can lead to ambiguities in the language (e.g. `.C` for C++ source and `.c` for C source).
+This setting will not attempt to add additional compiler or linker arguments based on the language specified.
+In the event you are using an extension not supported by your toolchain, you will still need to properly set cpp\_args or link\_args.

 As an example suppose you have source file `foo.cpp` in subdirectory `bar1` and you would like to use it in a build target that is defined